Contents

 Why use the Other Stack Tile?

-Authors often use the Other Stack Tile if they have more than one ePoster in a conference and they want to add a direct link from one of their ePosters to the other ePoster.
-Authors also use the Other Stack Tile if they want to link to another ePoster by their research group or if they want to link to an ePoster that they made for a previous year’s conference.
-The tile titled Explore an ePoster in this example ePoster is an Other Stack tile.
+Authors often use the Other Stack Tile if they have more than one ePoster stack in a conference and they want to add a direct link from one of their ePoster stacks to the other ePoster stack.
+Authors also use the Other Stack Tile if they want to link to another ePoster stack by their research group or if they want to link to an ePoster stack that they made for a previous year’s conference.
+The tile titled Explore an ePoster in this example stack is an Other Stack tile.

 Using the Other Stack Tile